wortwart/fresco/README.md

 You can specify a download link in the lightbox.

-- data-download-link: URL of the download
+- data-fresco-download-link: URL of the download
-- data-download-text: the download link text, obviously
+- data-fresco-download-text: the download link text, obviously

 Both are required to add a download link.